HimanshuAttri/Leanut/README.md

 ![lean6](https://user-images.githubusercontent.com/12981490/31587416-195e53b8-b1ff-11e7-8833-25e918388f2b.png)

-For the time being if users want to sand message to each other the '/r' should be used in the begaining of the message
+For the time being if users want to send message to each other the '/r' should be used in the begaining of the message

 ![leanx](https://user-images.githubusercontent.com/12981490/31587686-a2b3b438-b203-11e7-8926-63168e9278e6.png)